captaindreng/StockZen/README.md

 ML-powered stock price prediction app built with Python and Streamlit.
-Fetches live market data, shows fundamentals, and forecasts future prices using a time-series model — built as a learning project, not financial advice.
+Fetches live market data, shows fundamentals, and forecasts future prices using a time series model built as a learning project, not financial advice.

 ## Features